 Jones also designed an 18-hole putting course inspired by the famed Himalayas putting course in St Andrews, Scotland, where families can practice and have fun together.
-Currently, nine putting holes are completed, with the final nine to be finished this year.
-The final seven holes of the 7,107-yard, par-72 course also will be completed in early November.

 Only a two-hour flight from Los Angeles International Airport (LAX), Loreto International Airport (LTO) also is accessible with direct WestJet flights from Calgary and from Tijuana via Calafia Airlines (three times a week year-round).